zanaptak/TypedCssClasses/sample/FableSass/README.md

   The Node-based script file executed by the TypedCssClasses type provider at design and compile time to preprocess the Sass source file into standard CSS, which is then used to generate the CSS class properties.

-  This script is used instead of directly calling a `sass` command in order to additionally communicate any referenced files (`_base.sass` in this case) to the type provider as files to watch for changes.
+  This script is used instead of the Sass CLI in order to additionally communicate any referenced files (`_base.sass` in this case) to the type provider as files to watch for changes.

 * `deploy/`